greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/postGIS.html.md

 ## <a id="topic3"></a>Greenplum PostGIS Extension

 The Greenplum PostGIS extension package is available from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb).
-After you download the package, you can follow the instructions in [Verifying the Greenplum Database Software Download](../install_guide/verify_sw.html) to verify the integrity of the **Greenplum Advanced Analytics PostGIS** software.
-You can install the package using the Greenplum Package Manager \(`gppkg`\).
-For details, see `gppkg` in the *Greenplum Database Utility Guide*.
+After you download the package, you can follow the instructions in [Verifying the Greenplum Database Software Download](../install_guide/verify_sw.html) to verify the integrity of the download.
+You can install the package using the Greenplum Package Manager (`gppkg`).
+For details, see [`gppkg`](../utility_guide/ref/gppkg.html) in the _Greenplum Database Utility Guide_.

-Greenplum Database supports the PostGIS extension with these component versions.
+Greenplum Database supports the following PostGIS extension versions and components:

--   PostGIS 2.5.4
--   Proj 4.8.0
--   Geos 3.10.2
--   GDAL 1.11.1
--   Json 0.12
--   Expat 2.4.4
+- PostGIS 2.5.4, and components Proj 4.8.0, Geos 3.10.2, GDAL 1.11.1, Json 0.12, Expat 2.4.4
+- PostGIS 2.1.5, and components Proj 4.8.0, Geos 3.4.2, GDAL 1.11.1, Json 0.12, Expat 2.1.0

-For the information about supported Greenplum extension packages and software versions, see [../install\_guide/platform-requirements.html](../install_guide/platform-requirements.html).
+For information about the supported Greenplum extension packages and software versions, see [Extensions](../install_guide/platform-requirements.html#topic_eyc_l2h_zz) in the _Tanzu Greenplum Tools and Extensions Compatibility_ topic.

-There have been significant changes in PostGIS 2.5.4 compared with the previously supported version of 2.1.5.
-For a list of new and enhanced functions in PostGIS 2.5, see the PostGIS documentation [PostGIS Functions new or enhanced in 2.5](https://postgis.net/docs/manual-2.5/PostGIS_Special_Functions_Index.html#NewFunctions_2_5).
+There are significant changes in PostGIS 2.5.4 compared with 2.1.5.
+For a list of new and enhanced functions in PostGIS 2.5, see the PostGIS documentation [PostGIS Functions new or enhanced in 2.5](https://postgis.net/docs/manual-2.5/PostGIS_Special_Functions_Index.html#NewFunctions_2_5) and [Release 2.5.4](https://postgis.net/docs/manual-2.5/release_notes.html).

-For a comprehensive list of PostGIS changes in PostGIS 2.5.4 and earlier, see PostGIS 2.5 Appendix A [Release 2.5.4](https://postgis.net/docs/manual-2.5/release_notes.html).

-**Note:** If you installed Greenplum PostGIS 2.1.5, you cannot upgrade from PostGIS 2.1.5 to 2.5.4.
-You must uninstall PostGIS 2.1.5 and install PostGIS 2.5.4.
+<p class="note"><strong>Note:</strong> To upgrade PostGIS refer to  <a href="./postgis-upgrade.html">Upgrading PostGIS 2.1.5 or 2.5.4</a>.</p>

 This table lists the PostGIS extensions support by Greenplum PostGIS.